dennisfleischmann/dotnet-core-with-react/README.md

 be able to use Server Side Rendering.
 It is a great way to reuse all React Components to create Server Pages.</p>

-<p>The purpose of the example is for my own investigation of Visual Studio 2017 and ASP.NET MVC Core.
-The technologies used include</p>
+<p>The purpose of the example is for my own investigation of Visual Studio 2017 and ASP.NET MVC Core in connection with React technologies.
+The following was used for the setup/environment:</p>

 <ul>
     <li>Just released Visual Studio 2017</li>
     <li>Latest Version of ASP.NET MVC Core 1.1</li>
-    <li>React v14.4.0 and Redux v3.6</li>
+    <li>React v15.4.0 and Redux v3.6</li>
     <li>ReactJS.NET 3.0 for Server Side Rendering</li>
     <li>Webpack for our builds and bundles</li>
 </ul>